 Two steep nature trails lead from the back of Takeda Station up to the castle.
 The strenuous ascent takes about 40 minutes and can be slippery after rain.

 The Tenku Bus operates from March through November between Takeda Station and the Takedajo-seki bus stop (20 minutes, 260 yen one way or 500 yen for a 1-day pass), which is a relatively easy 20 minute walk from the castle entrance.
-There are roughly two buses per hour on weekends and during the busy seasons (mid March to early April, Golden Week and from late September through November) and about one bus per hour during the rest of the operation period.
+There is about one bus per hour (timetable in Japanese).

 A taxi ride from Takeda Station to the trailhead to Takeda Castle (near the Takedajo-seki bus stop) takes 15 minutes and costs around 2000 yen.
 From there, it is a relatively easy 20 minute walk to the castle entrance.